1,4-Cineole

 Alkyl Phenolic Resin

-Alkyl Phenolic Resin is a product prepared by the condensation reaction between an aldehyde and alkylphenols.
-It is a kind of phenol-formaldehyde resin with good solubility.
-Therefore it is a perfect modifying agent for chloroprene rubber and it makes a great contribution to the rubber industry.
+Alkyl Phenolic Resin is produced through a condensation reaction between aldehydes and alkylphenols.
+As a type of phenol-formaldehyde resin, it offers excellent solubility, making it an ideal modifying agent for chloroprene rubber.
+This resin plays a significant role in the rubber industry.

-This type of resin has high heat resistance and chemical resistance.
-It is widely used as a high-performance resin in adhesives, coatings, rubber products, printing inks, and electrical components.
+With its high heat and chemical resistance, Alkyl Phenolic Resin is widely used as a high-performance material in adhesives, coatings, rubber products, printing inks, and electrical components.

 alpha Cedrene